ibiruai/cstrike-superhero-server/README.md

   * [WalkGuard](https://forums.alliedmods.net/showthread.php?t=55245) allows to create invisible blocks to prevent players from sitting on top of a map
   * [Colored Translit](https://c-s.net.ua/forum/topic25056.html) is a multipurpose tool for a chat
   * [Ptahhotep's Team Balancer](https://forums.alliedmods.net/showthread.php?t=26598)
-  * [LongJump Enabler](https://forums.alliedmods.net/showthread.php?t=108382) makes LongJump Module usable in Counter-Strike 1.6 (one of heroes gives it)
+  * [LongJump Enabler](https://forums.alliedmods.net/showthread.php?t=108382) makes LongJump Module usable in Counter-Strike 1.6 (one of the heroes gives it)
   * [AimBot Detection](https://forums.alliedmods.net/showthread.php?t=77821)
   * These were made for the server: No footsteps while walking (usually, you emit footsteps even with +speed if you move fast, but this plugin fixes it and makes Shift useful again), Hints (displays greetings, hints, language menu for new players), and Bot manager.

 #### Heroes (SuperHero Mod)
   * [Some of preinstalled ones](https://forums.alliedmods.net/showthread.php?t=76081)
   * [Alien](https://forums.alliedmods.net/showthread.php?t=30082)